gin66/tui-logger/README.md

 - [x] Title of target and log pane can be configured
 - [X] `slog` support, providing a Drain to integrate into your `slog` infrastructure
 - [X] `tracing` support
+- [X] Support to use custom formatter for log events
 - [ ] Allow configuration of target dependent loglevel specifically for file logging
 - [ ] Avoid duplicating of target, module and filename in every log record
 - [ ] Simultaneous modification of all targets' display/hot logging loglevel by key command